-While many of the electric vehicles available today have a higher initial cost than ICE vehicles, don’t let that scare you away.
+While many of the plug-in electric vehicles available today have a higher initial cost than ICE vehicles, don’t let that scare you away.
 Federal and state incentives, in the form of tax credits and rebates, are leveling the playing field.
 Before buying an EV, check out what federal, state and local incentives you may qualify for.

 Finally, charge when power is cheap and get JuicePoints rewards or demand response rewards from your local utility.